top of page

 • Migraines, sometimes related to cervical spine instability

-• Sinus headaches, due to
+• Sinus headaches, associated with:

-• mast cell activation syndrome
+• Mast cell activation syndrome (MCAS)

-• allergies
+• Allergies

 Visceral Pain